logseq/docs/db-version.md

 ## Export and Import

-Currently the graph can only be exported as a [SQLite](https://sqlite.org/) DB file.
-To do so, click on the three dots menu in the upper right corner, select `Export Graph` and click the `Export SQLite DB` item.
-This creates a .sqlite file for use with Logseq.
-From that same menu, you can also select `Export both SQLite DB and assets` to create a .zip file which contains the .sqlite file and any asset files packaged as a .zip file.
+To export a DB graph, click on the three dots menu in the upper right corner, select `Export graph` and then choose one of the following options:

+1. `Export SQLite DB` - Export graph as a [SQLite](https://sqlite.org/) .db file.
+2. `Export both SQLite DB and assets` - Export graph as a .zip file containing the DB file and the graph's assets.
+3. `Export debug transit file` - Export graph as a transit file to be shared with the Logseq team for debugging.
+Any personal sensitive data is removed.
+4. `Export public pages` - Export graph in order to publish it on the web.
+See https://docs.logseq.com/#/page/publishing for more.

+To import a DB graph, click on the three dots menu in the upper right corner, selecting `Export graph` and then choose one of the following options:

-To import the exported .sqlite file, click on the three dots menu in the upper right corner, select `Import` and click the `SQLite` item.
+To import the exported .sqlite file, click on the three dots menu in the upper right corner, select `Import` and then choose one of the following options:

+1. `SQLite` - Import using the SQLite DB file from export.
+2. `File to DB graph` - Import a markdown graph.
+See the [db graph importer](#db-graph-importer) for more on it.
+3. `Debug Transit` - Import a debug transit file from export.

 ## Scripting